Abinash7G/SentimentAnalysis/README.md

 - **Simple RNN**: A basic recurrent network that processes text sequences but struggles with long-term dependencies.
 - **LSTM**: An advanced RNN that remembers important information over longer sequences, ideal for tweets.

 **Analogy**: Imagine the RNN as a short-memory reader skimming tweets, while the LSTM is a careful reader remembering key details to understand the sentiment better.
-The notebook preprocesses tweets, trains both models, compares their performance, and even includes a GUI to predict sentiment for new tweets. **K hudai xa garna kojya ho?** Keep reading to find out!
+The notebook preprocesses tweets, trains both models, compares their performance, and even includes a GUI to predict sentiment for new tweets. **What is going on** Keep reading to find out!

 ### Key Features
 - **Dataset**: `trum_tweet_sentiment_analysis.csv` (tweets with text and sentiment labels).